Cyber Vision New UI

 • is defined, categorized, and managed according to established rules in Cisco Cyber Vision to ensure effective asset inventory and operations.

-Modular assets: If an asset is modular (for example, a chassis with multiple modules), its summary includes module information such as slot, model name, type, firmware version, and serial number.
-Each module (such as a CPU, communication module, or I/O module) appears as a distinct block within the chassis view.
+Modular assets: If an asset is modular, such as a chassis with multiple modules, its summary shows details including slot, model name, type, firmware version, and serial number.
+Each module, such as a CPU, communication module, or I/O module, appears as a separate block in the chassis view.

 Asset interfaces

-Assets use different network interfaces to communicate within the network, such as MAC addresses, IP addresses, VLAN IDs, or combinations.
-The system collects interface properties from network traffic and chooses one as the primary interface for visualizations.
-You can change the primary interface if multiple interfaces exist.
+Assets use different network interfaces to communicate within the network.
+Interfaces may include MAC addresses, IP addresses, VLAN IDs, or combinations of these.
+The system collects interface properties from network traffic.
+It selects one interface as the primary interface for visualizations.
+If multiple interfaces exist, you can change which interface is primary.
 The asset list shows both the primary and additional interfaces for each asset.

 Asset data management